 The following applies to the Elite 800X.

 If you are experiencing difficulty being heard through the Elite 800X’s mic, please check the following conditions to ensure optimal performance.
-If you have not done so, please update the firmware for your Elite 800X with the Ear Force Audio Hub.
+If you have not done so, please update the firmware for your Elite 800X with the Turtle Beach Audio Hub.

 Note: When you press the Mic Mute button on the Elite 800X headset, you will hear two tones instead of a voice prompt.
 If you hear two ascending tones (low-high), then the mic is ON.
 If you hear two descending tones (high-low), the mic is OFF.
 Before troubleshooting, press the Mic Mute button (as needed) to make sure the mic is ON.